ballerina-guides/integration-samples/gmail-to-salesforce-lead/README.md

 ### Obtaining the Gmail API keys
 1. Create a new [Google Cloud Platform project](https://console.cloud.google.com).
 2. Find and click `APIs & Services` --> `Library` from the navigation menu.
-3. In the searchbox enter `"Gmail"`.
+3. In the search box, enter `"Gmail"`.
 4. Then select Gmail API and click `Enable` button.
-5. Complete OAuth consent screen setup.
+5. Complete the OAuth consent screen setup.
 6. Click the `Credential` tab from the left sidebar.
-In the displaying window click on the `Create Credentials` button Select OAuth client ID.
+In the displaying window click on the `Create Credentials` button and select OAuth client ID.
 7. Fill in the required fields.
 Add `"https://developers.google.com/oauthplayground"` to the Redirect URI field.
 8. Note down the `clientId` and `clientSecret`.
 9. Visit https://developers.google.com/oauthplayground/.
 Go to settings (Top right corner) -> Tick 'Use your own OAuth credentials' and insert Oauth ClientId and clientSecret.
 Click close.
 10. Then, Complete Step1 (Select and Authorize APIs)
 11. Make sure you select the `"https://www.googleapis/auth/gmail.modify"` and `"https://www.googleapis/auth/gmail.labels` OAuth scopes.
-These two scopes will allow the program to read emails including adding/removing labels.
+These two scopes will allow the program to read emails, including adding/removing labels.
-12. Click `Authorize APIs` and You will be in Step 2.
+12. Click `Authorize APIs`, and you will be in step 2.
 13. Exchange Auth code for tokens.
 14. Copy the `Access token` and enter it on the `Config.toml` file.